Where Do Medical Assistants Work?

 As you can see, there are many places that you can work as a medical assistant—one of the many benefits of the career.
 There are even travel medical assistants that take short-term contracts across the country.
 The chances of getting a job are increased when you pursue a certified course.

 If you want to be a certified medical assistant, you can enroll in a medical assistant training course at Stepful.
-The online program leads to your Certified Clinical Medical Assistant certification and comes with a 100% job placement guarantee.
+The online program prepares you to test for your Certified Clinical Medical Assistant certification and comes with 1:1 support from enrollment to employment.

 Your new Medical Assistant career starts here